 Until 2018, the SAIC and its local branches were responsible for enforcing the rules on advertising and the rules on inducement.
-After the government restructuring in 2018, the SAIC has become part of the State Administration for Market Regulation (SAMR); the SAMR and its local branches now are responsible for enforcement actions.
-The restructuring enabled the SAMR to combine SAIC's enforcement mechanism and the NMPA's familiarity with the pharmaceutical industry, as a result of which the supervision of this industry has been strengthened.
+Since the government restructuring in 2018, the SAIC has become part of the State Administration for Market Regulation (SAMR) which, together with its local branches, is responsible for enforcement actions.
+The restructuring enabled the SAMR to combine the SAIC's enforcement mechanism and the NMPA's familiarity with the pharmaceutical industry, as a result of which, supervision of this industry has been strengthened.